 In 1954, Dr. David Pressman pioneers the first studies on the use of radiolabeled antibodies in the localization of tumors; and gains worldwide recognition for his research on the structural characterization of antibodies and the application of antibodies to define surface antigens, including those found on neoplastic cells.

 In 1956, Dr. Donald Pinkel establishes the Department of Pediatrics and pioneers the first multi-institutional group (Acute Leukemia Group B) for the study of cancer treatment.

-In the late 1950s and early 1960s, two important tissue culture media are developed at Roswell Park Cancer Institute which have enormous impact on biological and pharmacological cell research.
+In the late 1950s and early 1960s, two important tissue culture media are developed at Roswell Park Comprehensive Cancer Center which have enormous impact on biological and pharmacological cell research.
 Dr. George Moore, the fifth Institute director, and colleagues develop RPMI 1640.
 Dr. Maire Hakala provides the basis for the HAT (Hypoxanthine, Aminopterin and Thymidine) medium which has been essential to modern studies in molecular biology and the hybridoma technology for monoclonal antibody production.